Jalen1/todo-chart/README.md

 # ToDo Chart
 The model and core business logic of this application was built using Java.
 Spring Boot was leveraged to locally host the application on a web browser, and to abstract boilerplate utilizing built-in annotations.
-PostgreSQL was utilized on the data layer to collect data outputted from the application and to save relevant site content, and
+PostgreSQL was utilized on the data layer to collect data outputted from the application, and
-Postman was used to test Get, Put, Post, and Delete requests on the applications endpoints.
+Postman was used to test Get, Put, Post, and Delete requests on application endpoints.